vk-cs/docs-public/docs/en/ml/mlplatform/deploymlflow/manage/manage-mlflow-client/manage-mlflow-client.md

 client.list_endpoints()
 client.get_endpoint(server_name)

-# deployment — the running Docker container with a model on the deploying server
+# deployment — the running Docker container with a model on the deployment server
 client.create_deployment(server_name, deployment_name, model_uri, port_out = None)

-# port_out — may not be specified, the first free one in the range from 62000 to 65000 will be selected
+# port_out — can be omitted, the first free port in the range from 62000 to 65000 will be selected
 client.list_deployments(server_name)
 client.get_deployment(server_name, deployment_name)

-# calling the predict method on a model in a Docker container
+# call of the predict method of the model in the Docker container
 client.predict(server_name, deployment_name, df_payload)

 client.delete_deployment(server_name, deployment_name)